Nknky09/caseware-assessment-app/README.md

 ## To run the App

+Using Angular v19.2.1

-Install all packages from dependencies
+Install packages from dependencies

 ```bash
 npm install